-One pan dinners are a busy cook’s ace in the hole.
-They are usually quick to prepare.
-Also, they include all the components of a complete meal including a protein, fruit or vegetable, and a grain.
-This dish is no exception.
+One pan dinners are a busy cook’s hole in one.
+They are usually quick and easy to prepare.
+This rice bowl with Thai chicken is no exception.
 A luscious coconut sauce surrounds curry dusted bite sized pieces of chicken with peas, red pepper, and carrots.
 Serve over a bed of fluffy jasmine rice (get my recipe for perfectly fluffy rice here).
 Sprinkle of fresh cilantro and chopped salty cashews for a family-pleasing dinner.

-- Cut the chicken in small, bite~sized pieces.
+- Cut the chicken in small, bitesize pieces.
 Not only will they cook quickly but, they are fun to eat.

 - Curry powders are a mixture of different spices.
 Their flavor ranges from sweet to spicy hot.
 Experiment with a few to find the right one for you.